innovationOUtside/ipython_binder_magic/README.md

 `%load_ext binder_magic`

-The MyBinder connection should be initiated by calling the `%binder` line magic with a `-r` argument containing the name of the Gituhb repository you want to use as the Binder target.
+The MyBinder connection should be initiated by calling the `%binder` line magic with a `-r` argument containing the name of the Github repository you want to use as the Binder target.

 `%binder -r https://github.com/ouseful-demos/ordo`